 By looking at the chart below, can you tell us where the price might go next?

 If you said down, then you are correct!
 As you can see, the price settled back down towards the middle area of the bands.

-If the candles start to break out above the top band, then the move will usually continue to go up.
-If the candles start to break out below the lower band, then price will usually continue to go down.
+If the candles start to break out above the TOP band, then the move will usually continue to go UP.

 Looking at the chart above, you can see the bands squeezing together.
 The price has just started to break out of the top band.
 Based on this information, where do you think the price will go?

 If you said up, you are correct again!

 This is how a typical Bollinger Squeeze works.

 This strategy is designed for you to catch a move as early as possible.